My days with Jack B. Johnson

 (This is the first of a four-part memoir of journalist Timothy W. Maier’s career covering Prince George’s County Executive Jack B. Johnson and then working for the county as a media contractor.)

 A few years ago FBI agents walked into the Baltimore Examiner’s office on the 11th floor on Pratt Street for an interview about the Robert Lee Clay case.
+I was the managing editor of the newspaper.

 Clay died in his Baltimore office from a gunshot wound to the back of his head a few days after he agreed to blow the whistle on the city’s minority contracts in an exclusive interview with the Washington Examiner.
 Clay, a prominent Howard County minority businessman claimed he had enough information to prevent then-Mayor Martin O’Malley from becoming the next governor.